felixmosh/bull-board/README.md

 - Check the [issues page](https://github.com/felixmosh/bull-board/issues) for already opened issues (or maybe even closed ones) that might already address your question/bug/feature request.
 - When opening a bug report provide as much information as you can, some things might be useful for helping debugging and understading the problem
-  - Node, Redis, Bull, bull-board versions
+  - Node, Redis, Bull, BullMQ, bull-board versions
   - Sample code that reproduces the problem
   - Some of your environment details
   - Framework you're using (Express, Koa, Hapi, etc).